-Have you been a the position in which someone who was purported to be knowledgeable, or even an expert in an area at work gave you instructions that were impossible to follow once you got into the details… huge chunks of the process were missing or instructions, replete with jargon, were garbled with no real information.
-However, this person didn’t do it just once or twice, but so frequently you began to wonder if they were out to destroy your reputation at work, or just plain stupid.
-According to recent research on overconfidence there is a good chance that were probably not as knowledgeable in the field as you, but didn’t even know it.
+Have you been a the position in which someone purported to be knowledgeable, or even an expert in an area gave you instructions that were impossible to follow once you got into the details… huge chunks of the process were missing or full of jargon with no real information.
+However, this person didn’t do it just once or twice, but so frequently you began to wonder if they plotted to destroy your reputation at work, or were just plain stupid.
+According to recent research on overconfidence there is a good chance that probably did not have as much knowledge in the field as you, but didn’t know it.

-Two recent studies have shown that overconfident people have deceived themselves into thinking that they know more than they do.
-Unfortunately other people believe this, too, which only reinforces this delusion.
+Two recent studies have shown the extent to which overconfident people deceive themselves into thinking that they know more than they do.
+Unfortunately, other people believe this, too, which only reinforces their delusions.

-One study conducted within the tutorial system implemented at some universities in Britain asked students to predict the grades of other students in the first week, when they newly acquainted, and six weeks later.
-Those students who overestimated their own grades, were predicted to get higher grades by their peers after the meeting in the first week.
+One study conducted within the tutorial system implemented at universities in Britain asked students to predict the grades of other students in the first week, when they were newly acquainted, and again six weeks later.
+Those students who overestimated their own grades, were predicted to get higher grades by their peers after the first week meeting.
 Those students who predicted lower grades than they actually earned, were ranked lower by their peers.
 Surprisingly after six weeks when the students had a chance to know each other better, the perceptions had not changed significantly.
-The others thought that the overconfident students were still getting better grades than they actually were.
+Other students thought that the overconfident students were still getting better grades than they actually were.

 A soon to be published study from Haas School of Business, University of California Berkeley, has found one of the benefits of being overconfident that causes people to keep promoting their non-existent abilities.
 Study co-author Cameron Anderson said: